dragonworx/tree-log/README.md

 The `label` is an arbitrary string used for context and can be anything, usually you would make it something to do with the current context reason of the log entry.
 Think of it like an event name.

-The rest of the function parameters become the data for that log entry.
+The rest of the function parameters become the data stored for that log entry.

 ```javascript
 import { log } from 'turbo-log';